Culham Centre for Fusion Energy: History

-UKAEA officially opened Culham Laboratory in 1965, having moved its fusion research operations from the nearby Harwell research site.
-Culham also amalgamated fusion activities at Aldermaston and other UK locations to form a national centre for fusion research.
+Ultimately ICSE was cancelled.
+It had been realised that ZETA's performance had been misinterpreted as better than actual, and theory calculations had also brought its stability into question.
+Culham nonetheless amalgamated fusion activities at Aldermaston and other UK locations to form a national centre for fusion research.
 John Adams, who would go on to become Director-General of CERN, was appointed the first Director of the laboratory.